adavid1/NCG_Full/README.md

 ## Purpose & Learnings

-This project was a personal experiment in **automation, API integration, and media processing**.
-It provided hands-on experience with:
+This project was built both as a **practical automation tool** and as a way to **train and strengthen my C# skills**.
+Through it, I gained hands-on experience with:

 * Consuming third-party APIs (YouTube Data API)
 * Automating multimedia workflows (audio/video processing)